Sohailm25/barik/README.md

 Menu items (such as File, Edit, View, etc.) are not currently supported, but they are planned for future releases.
 However, you can use [Raycast](https://www.raycast.com/), which supports menu items through an interface similar to Spotlight.
 I personally use it with the `option + tab` shortcut, and it works very well.

-If you’re accustomed to using menu items from the system menu bar, simply move your mouse to the top of the screen to reveal the system menu bar, where they will be available.
+If you're accustomed to using menu items from the system menu bar, simply move your mouse to the top of the screen to reveal the system menu bar, where they will be available.

 <img src="resources/raycast-menu-items.jpeg" alt="Raycast Menu Items">